 Note on the GAMSAT Exam Requirement: Applicants successful in the MD Indigenous Pathway are NOT required to apply via the Graduate Entry Medical School Admissions System (GEMSAS), or sit the GAMSAT.

-The UOM MD Rural Pathway offers 30 available positions, with 15 bonded Commonwealth Supported Places (CSPs) specifically allocated for graduates of La Trobe University's Bachelor of Biomedical Sciences (Medical) degree.
-The remaining 15 bonded CSPs are open to students who have completed an undergraduate degree with a GPA of 5.0 or higher and can demonstrate their rural origins.
+The UOM MD Rural Pathway offers 32 available positions for the 2027 intake (increased from 30 in the 2026 intake), with 15 bonded Commonwealth Supported Places (CSPs) specifically allocated for graduates of La Trobe University's Bachelor of Biomedical Sciences (Medical) degree.
+The remaining bonded CSPs are open to students who have completed an undergraduate degree with a GPA of 5.0 or higher and can demonstrate their rural origins.

 Given the University of Melbourne's strong dedication to rural health, candidates applying through the Rural Pathway for the Doctor of Medicine program will undergo their entire degree training in rural Victoria.
 This commitment underscores the university's efforts to address healthcare needs in rural communities.